Skip to content Skip to sidebar Skip to footer

 • A wider range of restaurants serving local and international cuisine

-• More choice for shopping, from traditional markets to modern boutiques
+• More choices for shopping, from traditional markets to modern boutiques

 • Easy access to other parts of Montenegro and the surrounding area